 As we have done for many years, RIPS celebrates National Historic Preservation Month by presenting Historic Preservation Awards.
 Our awards are given primarily for exterior details that can be enjoyed from public right of way and are generally for work completed the previous year.

-This year's presentation will take place at the Rock Island City Council meeting on Monday, May 11, at 6:45 PM on the third floor of City Hall, 1528 Third Avenue.
-Please come to celebrate our winners and join them for a reception immediately afterwards in the basement conference room.
-Members are asked to bring an appetizer or dessert to share.

-This year we are presenting five Historic Preservation Awards, two Certificates of Recognition, and two Special Awards.
-More information is inside this newsletter.
+This year's presentation took place at the Rock Island City Council meeting on Monday, May 11, and was followed by a reception for our winners.
+We presented five Historic Preservation Awards, two Certificates of Recognition, and two Special Awards.

-HISTORIC PRESERVATION AWARDS
+AWARDS